 The post-1950s residential towers are generally between 10 and 25 storeys high, and set on large sites with significant setbacks providing a garden setting to the street.
 These towers generally occur on the ridges of Darling Point and Point Piper and are visually prominent, particularly from Sydney Harbour.

-▶ 3.8.8 Post-1950s residential towers
+B3.8 Additional controls for development other than dwelling houses > 3.8.8 Post-1950s residential towers